Random Matrices and U-Statistics: Introduction

 The first significant result in this area appeared with the analysis of the empirical spectral distribution of large sample covariance matrices in the null case.
 More specifically, the seminal work of \cite{marcenko_pastur} proved that the empirical spectral distribution of the sample covariance matrix of a white noise converges to a Marčenko-Pastur (MP) law when both the data dimension and the sample size grow (at the same rate).
 This is striking given the true covariance matrix of the white noise is the identity matrix, with spectrum concentrated at 1.
 For Kendall's $\tau$, \cite{bandeirakendall} proved the convergence to an affine transformation of an MP law, elegantly using a variant of the Hoeffding decomposition.

-Building on the work of \cite{bandeirakendall}, we show that the spectrum of generalized correlation matrices, with entries being generalized correlation coefficients, are also distributed according to an affine transformation of a MP law.
+Building on the work of \cite{bandeirakendall}, we show that the spectrum of generalized correlation matrices, with entries being U-statistics, are also distributed according to an affine transformation of a MP law.
 This novel result, illustrated here by Figure \re{fig:is_c3}, highlights the intricate relationship between MP distributions and sample correlation matrices of uncorrelated variables.